-Learn about trace minerals & their importance in your dog health regimen.
-Learn the right source to buy & an easy way to give trace minerals to him.
+Learn about trace minerals & their importance in your dog health regimen and the right source to buy & an easy way to give trace minerals to him.

 Lots of dogs have lots of symptoms these days - the epidemics are rising and veterinarians are failing at diagnosing the problems at the root cause.
 Prescribing drugs and steroids and calling it 'treatment' has become the mantra at vet clinics - only to find out few days or even few weeks later that the 'treatment' has failed and now, the dog needs even more stronger drugs and steroids to manage daily activities at a minimum.
 Then when another visit calls for the vet, the owners are lost and now, the liver and kidney numbers start going off the roof.
 So, now, the toxic vet adds even more drugs to manage liver and kidney numbers.
 Soon, you realize, the poor dog is left with very low quality of life so much so that many dogs are barely able to breathe normally and the ignorant owners are left with heavy vet bills!
 Let's talk further...